jiashenggu/note/interview.md

 Hi, it's a pleasure to meet you.
 I'm Jiasheng Gu.

-At 01.AI, my work was focused on the entire lifecycle of VLMs and LLMs, including 25B-A3.5B and 247B-A22B MoE models, from pre-training on massive datasets to fine-tuning them for specific, complex tasks.
+At 01.AI, my work was focused on the entire lifecycle of VLMs and LLMs, including 25B-A3.5B and 247B-A22B MoE models.
 My process had two key stages.
 First, I handled the continued pre-training on a 20-billion-token domain-specific dataset, using the Megatron-LM framework.
 Second, I designed and implemented our alignment pipeline using both SFT and DPO.
 This was crucial for teaching the model the complex nuances of video understanding and intelligent clipping.

-At Alibaba, my work was to establish a closed-loop system of "data selection -> training -> evaluation -> feedback.".
-Drives efficient model iteration by intelligently selecting high-value samples based on VLM scores.

-Also, enhances and validates the model's ability to recognize knowledge entities by constructing high-quality datasets, supporting the visual understanding business units of Taobao and Quark.
+At Alibaba, my work was to establish a closed-loop system of "data selection -> training models-> evaluate models -> benchmark feedback.".
+Drives efficient model iteration by selecting high-value samples based on VLM scores.
+Besides, I enhanced and validated the model's ability to recognize knowledge entities by constructing high-quality training and validation datasets.

-While I've greatly valued the growth of my previous roles, after researching the potential of physical AI and being inspired by NVIDIA's vision, I came to believe that physical AI is the essential next step, and this conviction was a key driver in my decision to seek new opportunities.
+While I've greatly valued the growth of my previous roles, after researching the potential of physical AI and being inspired by NVIDIA's vision, I came to believe that physical AI is the essential next step of AI, and this conviction was a key driver in my decision to seek new opportunities.
 The reason I'm so excited about this role is that I see a direct bridge between my work and the challenges of this role.
-My experience in teaching models to perceive and reason about the world through video can directly contribute to Project GR00T.
+My experience in teaching models to perceive and reason through video can directly contribute to Project GR00T.

 ## Why DPO instead of PPO after SFT (≈ 30 seconds)